mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

     (dimensions, oriented)
 - constructs expressions on this GeometricField
   - internal field : (operator on) straight list of values
-  - uncoupled patch field : straight list of patch values
-  - coupled patch field : straight list of patch values
+  - patch field : straight list of patch values

 </div>